Mort Garson: Later career

-Following the success of the original Zodiac LP, Garson went on to compose and arrange a 12 album series of zodiac albums for A&M Records, one album for each sign.
+Following the success of the original Zodiac LP, Garson went on to compose and arrange a 12-album series of zodiac albums for A&M Records, one album for each sign.
 Like Zodiac, each album contained original tunes with heavy use of electronics.
 In 1971, he composed an entirely instrumental electronic Black Mass album, released on Uni Records under the pseudonym Lucifer, that again featured the Moog.
-Jason Alkeny at Allmusic describes the Black Mass album as "undoubtedly... his masterpiece".
+Jason Alkeny at Allmusic describes the Black Mass album as "undoubtedly...his masterpiece".
 Garson also released, in 1972, a record of music-and-moans, Music for Sensuous Lovers, to capitalize on the best-seller at the time, The Sensuous Woman by "Z".
-In 1974, he composed the electronic music score for the 18th Annual Grammy Award winning Best Children's Recording of The Little Prince narrated by Richard Burton.
+In 1974, he composed the electronic music score for the 18th Annual Grammy Award-winning Best Children's Recording of The Little Prince narrated by Richard Burton.
 The following year, he released an album titled Ataraxia: The Unexplained designed to accompany meditations to the mantra of the listener's choice.
 Mother Earth's Plantasia, which was released in 1976, was a series of Moog compositions designed to be played for growing plants.
 According to his daughter, Day Darmet, Garson made the album inspired by her mother's plants.
 Despite its extremely limited distribution, the album became a cult hit in the late 2010s when it was circulated online.
+Plantasia's popularity was boosted by its sampling in Pharcyde's track "Guestlist", from the 2000 album "Plain Rap".

 In 2018, independent reissue label Rubellan Remasters licensed and released on CD for the first time Garson's two occult-themed albums, remastered from original studio tapes.
-In 2019 and 2020, a further set of Garson albums, including Plantasia which is now seen as his best-known album, and a set of previously unreleased recordings, Music from Patch Cord Productions, were issued both on CD and vinyl by Sacred Bones.
+In 2019 and 2020, a further set of Garson albums, including Plantasia, which is now seen as his best-known album, and a set of previously unreleased recordings, Music from Patch Cord Productions, were issued both on CD and vinyl by Sacred Bones.